 Motion Tweening involves moving objects from a starting point to an end point.
 You can motion tween objects, text, drawings, etc. They must be grouped or converted to a symbol (although text boxes can be animated directly).
 To illustrate motion tweening a simple text symbol will be moved around the stage.

 A Setting the Symbol

-1 Load Flash and create a new FLASH FILE, or close the current file and start a new FLASH FILE.
+1 Load Flash or close the current file and create a new FLASH FILE (ActionScript 3.0).